 Plus, to add a little more adventure to your trip, try avoiding the highways, and instead take the backroads and enjoy all of the quaint sights that historic Hamilton has to offer.
 We did and it was a mini-history lesson in the making!

 More About Wegmeyer Farm

-Hamilton, VA boutique farm setting – Tucked away on back roads of Lincoln (between Purcellville and Leesburg) at a historic homestead, our farm provides the most scenic views of rolling farmlands.
-We offer picnic tables for you to bring your own lunch and refreshments available for sale.
+Hamilton, VA boutique farm setting – Tucked away on back roads of Lincoln (between Purcellville and Leesburg) at a historic homestead, the farm provides the most scenic views of rolling farmlands.
+They offer picnic tables for you to bring your own lunch and refreshments available for sale.

-After you pick berries, we invite you to stick around with the kids and let them play on the John Deere tractor slide and playground.
+After you pick berries, they invite you to stick around with the kids and let them play on the John Deere tractor slide and playground.

 For those who do not want to walk from the parking lot to the field, you may hop on the wagon for $5 for adults and children under 16 are free.

 Strawberry picking reservations are $29 per family which includes your first bucket of strawberries and secures a spot in the field for no more than one hour for you and your family.